Admissions FAQS

 You can indicate your interest in the Middle Years cohort in your Personal Profile to notify Admissions of your preference.

-Secondary FAQS
+Secondary FAQs

 You may apply with a degree that is the academic equivalent of a 4-year 120-credit UBC degree while also meeting the academic admission requirements.